nsw logo NSW Government

 Psittacosis is a disease caused by the bacteria Chlamydia psittaci.
 It is transmitted to humans from birds.
 Humans are usually infected by inhaling dust from the feathers, secretions, and droppings of infected birds.

-For more details, read the Psittacosis fact sheet by NSW Health.
+Read the Psittacosis fact sheet by NSW Health for more information.

 Q fever

 Q fever is caused by the bacteria Coxiella burnetii.
 This bacteria is found in the tissues of infected animals.
-It spreads to humans from:
+It can spread to humans from:

 • cattle